In this article

 Cystic-acne sufferers know that a cyst is not the same beast as your garden-variety pimple.
 While whitehead pimples sit on the surface of the skin (which, though unsightly, means they’re easier to treat and conceal), cysts can linger under the surface of the skin like oil-filled balloons, growing bigger and more inflamed over time.
-The scarring can be severe, too, making skin appear pockmarked and fissured, which is why dermatologists approach it with a powerful combination of topical treatments and antibiotics, moving on to scorched-earth methods like Accutane or a hormonal drug like Spironolactone if those fail.
+They’re often painful, and the scarring can be severe, making skin appear pockmarked and fissured.
+That’s why dermatologists approach cystic acne with a powerful combination of topical treatments and antibiotics, moving on to scorched-earth methods like Accutane or a hormonal drug like spironolactone only if those earlier treatments fail.

-Milder cases can benefit from some topical over-the-counter treatments, too, but dermatologist Noelani Gonzalez, the director of cosmetic dermatology at Mount Sinai West, notes that “OTC options should be limited to when you have only one or two cysts.”
+Milder cases of cystic acne can benefit from topical over-the-counter treatments, but dermatologist Noelani Gonzalez, the director of cosmetic dermatology at Mount Sinai West, notes that “OTC options should be limited to when you have only one or two cysts.”
 Otherwise, she says, “you should go see your dermatologist sooner than later to avoid any scarring.”
-When it comes to OTC options, we asked Gonzalez and nine more dermatologists about the most effective cystic-acne treatments to use at home, and share their suggestions below.
-Before we begin, though, we should note that none of the derms we spoke to recommend using all of the items on this list, because many contain potent actives like retinoids, acids, and benzoyl peroxide.
-Rather, they suggest pairing products that contain stronger actives with gentler, non-irritating ones.
-With this in mind, the below list begins with the most-recommended product by our derms, before continuing to note their other recommendations as you’d use them in any skin-care routine, starting with cleansers and sunscreen and ending with nightly spot treatments, to help you determine which things may work best for you.
+To find out which OTC options are actually worthwhile, we asked Gonzalez and other dermatologists about the most effective cystic-acne treatments to use at home, and we’re sharing their suggestions below.

 Best overall cystic-acne treatment

 Four of the dermatologists we spoke to say that integrating a retinoid into your skin-care routine is essential to preventing cysts.
-Retinoids, which we’ve touched on before, are beneficial for exfoliating the skin and purging your pores of dirt and oil, which is why Dr. Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, says they’re helpful for cysts, too.
+Retinoids, which we’ve written about many times before, are beneficial for exfoliating the skin and purging your pores of dirt and oil, which is why Dr. Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, says they’re helpful for treating cysts.
 He recommends Differin, the only prescription-strength retinoid that’s available over the counter.
-“Differin should be the first OTC product someone with cystic acne should use,” adds Dr. Samer Jaber, the founder of Washington Square Dermatology.
-Differin gel contains Adapalene, a medication that decreases inflammation, prevents new acne from forming, improves blackheads, and helps improve discoloration, he explains.
+Dr. Samer Jaber, the founder of Washington Square Dermatology, adds, “Differin should be the first OTC product someone with cystic acne should use.”
+It’s a gel that contains adapalene, a medication that decreases inflammation, prevents new acne from forming, treats blackheads, and helps even out discoloration, he explains.
 Zeichner says you can use a pea-size amount and start applying it every other night as your skin gets adjusted to it.
-Dr. Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, also recommends Differin but stresses that since retinoids make your skin more sensitive to the sun, applying an SPF in the morning is a must if you are going to use it.
+Dr. Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, also recommends Differin but stresses that, since retinoids make your skin more sensitive to the sun, applying an SPF in the morning is a must if you are going to use it.

-If your routine already includes lots of topical products with active ingredients like retinoids or benzoyl peroxide, a milder cleanser may be a better choice in order to prevent further skin irritation, according to Dr. Marisa Garshick, a clinical assistant professor of dermatology at NYP-Cornell.
-“For those who suffer from oily skin but can’t tolerate salicylic acid, this foaming wash helps to reduce excess oil without drying out the skin,” she says, due to it’s non-comedogenic, non-acnegenic, and oil-free formula that has ingredients like oil-reducing zinc oxide.
+If your routine already includes lots of topical products with active ingredients such as retinoids or benzoyl peroxide, a milder cleanser may be a better choice in order to prevent further skin irritation, according to Dr. Marisa Garshick, a clinical assistant professor of dermatology at NYP-Cornell.
+“For those who suffer from oily skin but can’t tolerate salicylic acid, this foaming wash helps to reduce excess oil without drying out the skin,” she says, because of it’s noncomedogenic, non-acnegenic, and oil-free formula that has ingredients including oil-reducing zinc oxide.

 Best serum for cystic acne

-Garshick told us that, regardless of skin type, having a potent antioxidant serum in your routine to protect the skin from free-radical damage is a good idea.
-“Many patients with cystic acne are also concerned about discoloration and brown spots that occur from the breakouts, and this vitamin C serum can also help to improve the skin tone,” she says, adding that this is a great option that won’t cause additional breakouts.
+Garshick told us that, regardless of skin type, it’s good to have a potent antioxidant serum in your routine to protect your skin from free-radical damage.
+“Many patients with cystic acne are also concerned about discoloration and brown spots that occur from the breakouts, and this vitamin C serum can also help to improve the skin tone,” she says, adding that this Phloretin CF serum from Skinceuticals is a great option that won’t cause additional breakouts.
 While Skinceuticals CE Ferulic is typically considered the holy grail of vitamin C serums, Phloretin CF is a much better choice for oily skin types.
-It contains L-ascorbic acid and ferulic acid, but does not contain pore-clogging vitamin E. Dr. Marina Peredo of Skinfluence NYC agrees about vitamin C, saying it “helps build collagen, brightens the skin, and reduces hyperpigmentation.”
-To get the most of its free-radical-fighting benefits, a vitamin C serum should be applied in the morning in conjunction with SPF.
+It contains L-ascorbic acid and ferulic acid but does not contain pore-clogging vitamin E. Dr. Marina Peredo, founder of Skinfluence NYC, agrees about vitamin C, saying it “helps build collagen, brightens the skin, and reduces hyperpigmentation.”
+To maximize its free-radical-fighting benefits, a vitamin C serum should be applied in the morning in conjunction with SPF.

-When it comes to hydrating the skin, Jaliman says patients should stay away from any creams that contain heavy oils.
+When it comes to hydrating the skin, Jaliman says people with acne-prone skin should stay away from any cream that contains heavy oils.
 Dr. Morgan Rabach, a dermatologist and co-founder of LM Medical NYC, agrees and notes that using an oil-free water-based moisturizer will keep skin hydrated while preventing breakouts.
 She recommends this one from Neutrogena, which contains hyaluronic acid to keep skin supple and moisturized.
-It is also dye- and fragrance-free.
+It also made our list of the best moisturizers for oily skin, and it’s dye and fragrance free.